GenPhyloProject/GenPhylo/README.md

 # Calling the function that generates the alignments given the lengths
 get_alignments_by_lengths(tree, lengths, root_distr, name)
 ```

-The user has two options depending on which arguments are chosen.
-Both of them need to take as input a tree in the Newick format (with nodes of any degree) with annotated branch lengths.
+In each case, the outputs (a .txt file with the transition matrices and a .tar with the .FASTA files corresponding to the simulated alignments) are named using the <experiment_name>  parameter and are saved in a directory called output_files (if the folder does not already exist, the package will automatically create it).

 ▶️ **Option 1: Generate $N$ FASTA files with alignments of length $L$ given a Newick tree**

 The program generates a set of transition matrices according to the input tree <tree.txt> and its branch lengths.
 From these matrices, $N$ different alignments of length $L$ are simulated
 A root distribution input parameter also needs to be passed: we can impose a random distribution or a specific one.
-The outputs (a .txt file with the transition matrices and a .tar with the .FASTA files corresponding to the simulated alignments) can be named using the <experiment_name> input parameter and  are saved in the output_files directory

 An example with $N = 5$ and $L=1000$: